Euro 2020: Top Tech Innovations Behind The Game

-With the introduction of VAR (Video Assistant Referee) in the tournament for the first time after being used in the 2018 FIFA World Cup, we explore Four Tech Innovations and Startups brought to spotlight in the midst of this years 2020 Euro tournament.
+With the introduction of VAR (Video Assistant Referee) in the tournament for the first time after being used in the 2018 FIFA World Cup, we explore Four Tech Innovations and Startups brought to the spotlight in the midst of this year 2020 Euro tournament.

 Video Assistant Referee